I might be wrong - but...

 https://www.defensenews.com/global/mideast-africa/2026/03/06/iran-can-still-fire-drones-and-missiles-experts-weigh-the-implications-on-the-war/

 Takeaway: Whatever you are hearing from American Media, it’s stupidly shortsighted and ignorant of history.
-This is going to be ugly and stay ugly for months or even years. $200 crude may be an optimistic assumption for summer prices.
+This is going to be ugly and stay ugly for months or even years. $150 crude may be an optimistic assumption for summer prices ($8 to $10 per gallon for diesel).

-Note: Iran’s biggest weakness seems to be water, they were already running dry in Tehran etc. Alas, attacking their desalination systems only emphasizes that America wants to kill Iranian civilians to help Israel kill more civilians.
+Note: Iran’s biggest weakness seems to be water, they were already running dry in Tehran etc. Alas, attacking their desalination systems only emphasizes that America wants to kill Iranian civilians to help Israel kill more civilians - and the Iranians have made it clear that they will tit-for-tat that on other nation’s desalination.

 PS) Isn’t that a cheery collection of insights from the linked domain experts?
 Shame the DoD and FBI got rid of all their Middle East analysis teams.
 Seriously, the new bro-culture leadership fired all but ONE of the Iranian analysts in CENTCOM, and most of the Farsi speakers as well (and shut down the Voice of America’s Farsi broadcasts).
 This is just <elided> stupid.